Do Go On - 350 - Arctic Badass Peter Freuchen

 Is that it?

-Stuff like this happens a few times
+And stuff like this happens a few times.

-Because they're sort of, yeah
+Because they're sort of, yeah.

-They're really unattractive
+They're really unattractive.

-Yeah, they're very ugly children
+Yeah, they're very ugly children.

-I don't want you getting ideas about ugly people
+I don't want you getting ideas about ugly people.

-I can say that
+I can say that.

 I know heaps of ugly people.